Scheduled for June 11-14 Las Vegas Nevada

 A pilot program that began in Maryland to prepare high school students for careers in code enforcement and the construction trades is expanding nationally with the support of the International Code Council.
 The Code Council is backing code training for high school students based on a program begun by Harford Technical High School in Bel Air, Md., and encouraging technical and vocational high schools to offer similar programs.

 The High School Technical Training Program teaches students the importance of building codes in constructing safe and sustainable structures.
 The curriculum will cover four major construction fields contained in the ICC International Residential Code: building, electrical, plumbing and mechanical.
 Graduates of the program will have the opportunity to earn an ICC Certificate of Achievement demonstrating proficiency and knowledge.
+Besides, it’s a great opportunity to win scholarships for women in science.

 “I am excited about this innovative approach to teach high school students about the importance of building codes, and it will provide graduates with an advantage in the job market,” said Code Council Chief Executive Officer Richard P. Weiland.